Processing...

 As you implement a cloud service and begin measuring your performance and comparing costs against benefits, you may need to switch to a different provider or change the usage model.
 In other words, cloud migration is a journey that requires continuous expert analysis and subsequent alterations and revisions.

-When it comes to concrete numbers of cost savings upon adopting cloud services, the number varies from speaker to speaker.
+When it comes to concrete numbers of cost savings upon adopting cloud services, the number varies.
 The Senior Vice President of Engineering at Oracle Cloud claims that customers save up to 50% after moving their applications to the cloud.
 AWS experts predict a 31% cost reduction after the implementation of their cloud tools.

 The discrepancy is wide and the lack of a clear answer is explainable.
 In reality, companies need to adjust workloads, try out different features, and consistently measure their metrics to create a cost-effective cloud strategy.
 To ensure the development and adoption of an efficient approach to cloud usage, many businesses opt for collaborating with a reliable IT partner.